 Download AFA Constitution

-The AFA stands for self advocacy and we are proud that 7 of our 11 elected committee members have albinism, three are parents of a child with albinism and one a grandparent of a child with albinism.
+The AFA stands for self advocacy and we are proud that 7 of our 9 committee members have albinism, one is a parent of a child with albinism and one a grandparent of 3 children with albinism.